Spherical-spherical regression | R Documentation |

 If the data are expressed in latitude and longitude then it matter to know if they are in radians or degrees.
 If they are in radians, then this should be TRUE and FALSE otherwise.
 If the previous argument, euclidean, is TRUE, this one does not matter what its value is. |

 Spherical regression as proposed by Chang (1986) is implemented.
-If the estimated rotation matrix has a determinant equal to -1, singualr value decomposition is performed and the last unit vector of the second matrix is multiplied by -1.
+If the estimated rotation matrix has a determinant equal to -1, singular value decomposition is performed and the third unit vector is multiplied by -1.

 A list including: